vicinityh2020/vicinity-semantic-platform/docs/STORAGE.md

  functionality (i was using it as the prototype in different project).
  This reason is not sentimental, this reason is common sense, because I know, that this guys are bloody professionals in semantics.
- So simply said, i don't know anything better available than GraphDB!
+ So simply said, i don't know anything better available than GraphDB today!

+GraphDB may run as the standalone server or can be bundled in the application.